mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 ## [1] 8
 ```

 but don't confuse the two.
 When you write `eval(x + y)` you give `eval` a value.
-Well, strictly speaking you give it a promise, but it amounts to a value because `expr` doesn't capture it and make it into a quoted expression.
+Well, strictly speaking, you give it a promise, but it amounts to a value because `expr` doesn't capture it and make it into a quoted expression.

 When you use `eval(x + y)` the expression `x + y` is, conceptually, evaluated before it is passed to `eval`.
-If you change `x` or `y` it doesn't change that value.
+If you change `x` or `y`, it doesn't change that value.
 If you create the quoted expression `quote(x + y)` it *isn't* evaluated before you explicitly do so, and if you change `x` or `y` before you evaluate the expression, that affects what the expression evaluates to.

 ```r